brianjcarroll8/Gatsby/rfcs/text/0000-adding-code-modules-in-queries.md

 1. Adding dependencies to webpack bundles
 2. Making runtime aware of additional resources
 3. Invalidating stale modules
+4. Adoption strategy
-4. Impact on server/hosting/cdn configuration
+5. Tangential: Impact on server/hosting/cdn configuration
+6. Very tangential: feature checking

-### Adding dependencies to webpack bundles
+### 1. Adding dependencies to webpack bundles

 Requirement here is that all dependencies are registered before we run webpack.
 For regular `gatsby build` as well as initial (bootstrap) run for `gatsby develop` and incremental builds this is pretty straight forward, because everything runs linearly one after another.